harens/depythel/docs/source/analysis.rst

             * Dependency trees are normally used to determine what dependencies to install when building a project. depythel should be able to determine the correct order to install these dependencies.

-        #. depythel should be able to retrieve information from at least three different online repositories.
+        #. depythel must be able to retrieve information from at least three different online repositories.

             * Dependency hell can occur in a variety of different environments. depythel should therefore be able to work with different repos (e.g. MacPorts, NPM, etc.)